Children’s Rights in Canada are Under Review

 If you have relevant information to contribute, please contact us at email@example.com.

-A series of fact sheets will introduce important issues for children and their rights in Canada.
+A series of fact sheets introduces important issues for children and their rights in Canada.
 The CCRC invites you to share these fact sheets with others.
 More detail on each issue will be available on one of the four pages linked below.

 Child Welfare and Children’s Rights: Fact Sheet I